Twentysix26/Red-Docs/red/red_guide_linux_autostart.md

 Now we are going to use pm2 to launch Red

-`cd` to your Red's installation directory and find out the location of your Python installation by doing `which python3.5`
+`cd` into your Red's installation directory and find out the location of your Python installation by doing `which python3.5`

 Use the path that you got from the above command as the argument in the command shown below (no need for brackets)
 ```